-The Kingdom of Denmark is quietly nestled between Germany to the south and raging seas on all other sides.
-16,638.69 square miles of pancake flat, arable land and sandy coasts populated by 5.6 million of the happiest people on earth – as nominated by the World Happiness Report.
+The Kingdom of Denmark nestles quietly between Germany to the south and raging seas on all other sides.
+16,638.69 square miles of flat, arable land and sandy coasts populated by 5.6 million of the happiest people on earth – as nominated by the World Happiness Report.

-Denmark is the most egalitarian society in the world and is guided by a strong set of core values such as freedom for the individual, equality, respect, tolerance, and a strong sense of mutual trust.
-Combine this with an effective, well-run society, the world’s best welfare system and a well-developed infrastructure and the result is an ideal meeting spot for congress participants from all corners of the world.
+Denmark is the most egalitarian society in the world.
+The Danes are guided by a strong set of core values, including freedom for the individual, equality, respect, tolerance, and a strong sense of mutual trust.
+Combine these with an efficient, well-run society, the world’s best welfare system and a cohesive infrastructure and the result is an ideal spot for congress participants from all corners of the world to meet.

-Denmark is rich in history, it is one of the oldest monarchies in the world, it has a thriving cultural scene, and in addition it has become the forerunner in the New Nordic Cuisine movement that has taken the culinary world by storm in recent years.
-Denmark also boasts an impressive design heritage that reaches far beyond its borders.
-Travelling from one island to the next through Denmark, you will encounter ancient castles, a rooted tradition of fine modern art and the various coastal settlements of the islands offer great maritime experiences.
+Denmark is rich in history.
+It is one of the world’s oldest monarchies.
+We have a thriving cultural scene and, in recent years, we have become the frontrunners in New Nordic Cuisine, a movement that has taken the culinary world by storm.
+Denmark also boasts an impressive design heritage that has spread far beyond our borders.
+Travelling from one island to the next through Denmark, you will encounter ancient castles, strong traditions within the arts, and a multitude of coastal settlements that offer outstanding maritime experiences.

-South Denmark, which consists of South Jutland and the island of Funen, with Odense as its capital, is Denmark’s historic borderland and has both a rich and varied past and a unique culture.
-It is a gentle, open land, bordered by the Great Belt to the east and the UNESCO World Heritage site the Wadden Sea National Park to the west.
+The southernmost parts of Denmark, South Jutland and the island of Funen is Denmark’s historic borderland.
+Odense is the regional capital.
+We have a rich and varied past and a unique culture.
+The landscape is softly undulating.
+We have wide expanses of open land, bordered by the Great Belt to the east and the Wadden Sea National Park (a UNESCO World Heritage Site) to the west.

-The Region of Southern Denmark provides a wealth of opportunities within a relatively small area.
-The distance between the urban centres and stunning natural variation is small.
+Southern Denmark offers a wealth of opportunities within a relatively small area.
+The distances between urban centres and stunning natural variation are negligible.
 Southern Denmark boasts tranquil beech woods and windswept dunes.